What is Modern Commercial Office Furniture?

 - Geometric: Uses basic shapes for sleek edges and clean lines.

-- Organic: Uses shapes found in nature that usually to lead to soft curves.
+- Organic: Uses shapes found in nature that usually lead to soft curves.

 - Diverse: Embraces a large variety of materials and colors